 Is society – citizens, businesses, and civil society – open to seeing governments experiment and learn.
 While most want to see “innovation” and better digital services from governments, this cannot happen consistently or sustainably without governments feeling it is able to take small risks and experiment as a normal way of working rather than an exception.

-Capacity and know-how regarding innovation – both the knowledge and ways of working dimensions:
+Capacity and know-how regarding innovation – knowledge and ways of working, including awareness raising and infrastructure and capacity building dimensions:

 All four levels (individual, organization, public sector, and society) know about the innovative tools and practices which can be employed in different stages of policymaking.
-At least within the public sector, there is a recognition that they are not just for the sake of innovating towards better policies, but also to democratize the process to make policies and their outcomes more inclusive and citizen driven.
+At least within the public sector, there is a recognition that they are not just for the sake of innovating towards better policies, but also to democratize the process to make policies and their outcomes more inclusive,, citizen driven, and leaves no one behind.
 For instance,

 Is there an understanding of how Systems Thinking and Strategic Foresight can contribute to problem definition and potential policy solutions scanning?